artyomtrityak/typescript-webpack-react-boilerplate/README.md

-# TypeScript Webpack React.js bolirplate example
+# TypeScript Webpack React.js boilerplate example
 Just an example how to use those things together

 0. `npm install typings --global`